Commencement 2025

 3. Order your lawn sign and put your excitement on display when it's ready!

-Main Building built with Legos
+LEGO Main Building

 Experience Main Building as You Construct It

 We know that our Dragons in the Drexel Architecture Program can build impressive structures, but how about you?
-This is your chance to craft your own model of Drexel’s historical Main Building — the very first building on our campus— and get to know its in and outs.
+This is your chance to craft your own model of Drexel’s historical Main Building — the very first building on our campus— and get to know its ins and outs.

-Download Instructions [PDF]
+Download Instructions (PDF)

 View in BrickLink Studio and Purchase Parts